sarsamurmu/zusty/pages/src/docs/components/dropdown.md

 ```

 ::: link For Mobile
-If you want your dropdown to be Mobile Compatible, then `zust-hover`{.class} can make better sense and User Experience.
+If you want your dropdown to be mobile compatible, then `zust-hover`{.class} can make better sense and user experience.
 :::
 ---